 Established in 2002, we are an independently owned and operated professional firm providing GCMS notes service to those who have applied for a Canadian visa.
-We operate GcmsNotes.com and CaipsNotes.com
+We are a registered entity in Canada and operate GcmsNotes.com and CaipsNotes.com

 Our service allows applicants to obtain information contained in their visa file.
 This visa file is often referred to as GCMS or CAIPS notes.
 It is the most comprehensive and up-to-date information that can be obtained to understand the status of a visa application or to learn the details about a visa refusal.